rcl9/Exidy-Sorcerer-New-Power-Supply/ReadMe.md

 <img src="/Images/img7.jpg" alt="" style="width:75%; height:auto;">

-The next major task was to figure out where and how to attach the +5v, +12v, 10v and ground wires to the motherboard.
+The next major task was to figure out where and how to attach the +5v, +12v, -10v and ground wires to the motherboard.
 That took a while because I didn't want to mess up the power supplies at all.
 Determining an appropriate location for the -10v was particularly time consuming.

-I cleaned out the holes in the motherboard very well then used an old IBM PC 4-wire connector to wire the power into the motherboard.
+I cleaned out the holes in the motherboard very well then used an old IBM PC 4-wire power cable to wire the power into the motherboard.
 That only took 30 to 45mins at most.

 <img src="/Images/img9.jpg" alt="" style="width:75%; height:auto;">